DerCooleVonDem/EconomyLite/ROADMAP.md

 ## Development Stages
 To implement these features, the following development stages have been identified:
 1. **Core System Improvements**:
-    - Prepare internal architecture to support advanced features like multi-currency, analytics, and dynamic economies.
+    - Prepare internal architecture to support advanced features like multi-currency, analytics.

 2. **Player-Focused Additions**:
     - Introduce player-facing features like bank accounts, leaderboards, and fines.